Coumadin® (Warfarin)

 Cooking Time: 30 Minutes

-This dish is a meal all to itself.
+This recipe can easily be multiplied, is a meal all to itself, and makes good leftovers.

 Place the water in a medium stock pot or large sauce pan over high heat.
 When the water is boiling add the orzo.

 While the orzo is cooking add the olive oil to the large skillet and place over medium heat.
 Add the pinenuts and peas.
-Cook gently until the pinenuts just begin to turn brown and add the chicken breast.
+Cook gently until the pinenuts just begin to turn brown, then add the chicken breast.

 Cook, tossing frequently, until the chicken breast loses all of its pink on the outside.
 Add the chicken stock and the salt.